MOM’S CHATTY GIRL

 She loved her teachers in the children’s ministry.
 They seem to know how to make her feel special and important.
 One man was able to teach the lesson in a creative story form so she could understand the Bible.
 Through him she learned she was valuable to God and the Bible is God’s relevant and powerful word.
 She asked God to keep her in a church where volunteers teach the Bible in a way that changes lives.

 For you see, it was her heart’s desire to hang with “The Greats”, “The Super Heroes”, “The Real Difference-Makers” in this world.
+These are people who make a difference through humble serving.

 My Mom is in heaven.
 Her earthly influence has eternal dividends She invested her time and energies in eternal investments.
 She led me to love God, his mission through the local church, and his Word.
 She gave me the foundation to discover and live out God’s purposes for my life.
 It’s my desire to follow in her footsteps.